New Construction of Black Hole Solution in Non-Commutative Geometry and Their Thermodynamic Properties

 \section{Thermodynamic properties}

-In this section we investigate in detail the thermodynamic properties induced by the NC deformation via the SW map for the Schwarzschild black hole.
-Previous works studied NC effects by deforming the metric itself \cite{abdellah2,abdellah5,Hassanabadi1,zaim1}.
-By contrast, here we introduce non-commutativity at the level of the interaction potential prior to solving the Einstein equations (see Sec.~\ref{Sec:NCSBH}), which yields new NC black-hole solutions that are less complicated to analyze.
-In this investigation we use the standard geometric approach to black hole thermodynamics.
+In this section, we investigate in detail the thermodynamic properties induced by the NC deformation via the SW map for the Schwarzschild black hole.
+Previous works have studied NC effects by deforming the metric itself \cite{abdellah2,abdellah5,Hassanabadi1,zaim1}.
+By contrast, here we introduce non-commutativity at the level of the interaction potential before solving the Einstein equations (see Sec.~\ref{Sec:NCSBH}), which yields new NC black hole solutions that are simpler to analyze.
+In this investigation, we use the standard geometric approach to black hole thermodynamics.
 The first law is written as

-where \(m\), \(T\) and \(S\) denote the ADM mass, the Hawking temperature, and the black hole entropy, respectively.
+where \(m\), \(T\), \(S\), and \(Q\) denote the black hole mass, Hawking temperature, entropy, and electric charge, respectively.